avikstrom/growing-coffee-plants-in-Montreal/README.md

 # growing-coffee-plants

+This project is done in multiple parts.

-This code is a first step to the project, and simply monitors temperature and humidity with a DHT11 sensor.
+Step 1: Monitor temperature and humidity with a DHT11 sensor and my Arduino Uno.
 It outputs data readings onto a liquid crystal display.
 See .png for wiring schematic.

+Step 2: Cabinet/enclosure upgrades.

+Step 3: Monitor temperature and humidity with a DHT11 sensor and outputs data readings onto a liquid crystal display.
+Uses an external relay to deliver power to a humidifying unit (atomizing transducer) whenever the humidity drops below 70% to humidify the coffee plant in its enclosed chamber.
+An additional safety feature is in place to detect when the humidifier reservoir becomes empty, shutting off the device when water is not detected with a water sensor.